namratapshinde48/namratapshinde48/README.md

 - 👋 Hi, I’m @namratapshinde48
 - 👀 I’m interested in coding, reading and self growth
-- 🌱 I’m currently learning cs50 course online and in second year btech CSE AI and ML degree
+- 🌱 I’m currently in third year btech CSE AI and ML degree
 - 💞️ I’m looking to collaborate and help in any project I can
 - 📫 How to reach me : www.linkedin.com/in/namratapshinde